Skip to content

 • Web Worker backed — CPU-bound work runs off the main thread, no jank

-• Pool support — create N workers via the size option with built-in queuing
+• Pool support — create N workers via the concurrency option with built-in queuing

 • Timeout support — reject tasks that exceed a configurable time limit